You may also like

 Al-Sisi’s decision to convene the summit in Cairo was strongly condemned by the Sudanese protesters staging sit-ins in front of the army headquarters and by a large number of protesters who gathered on the second day outside the Egyptian embassy in the capital Khartoum, who described it as ‘Egyptian interference in Sudanese affairs’.

-European and US reject military council
+Europe and the US reject the military council

 The military council also met with disapproval from the European Union (EU).
 The EU’s foreign policy chief Federica Mogherini said during a speech to the EU parliament that the EU expects the military council to “take steps to strengthen confidence”, including releasing political prisoners and punishing those responsible for the attacks that claimed the lives of many demonstrators.
 She also noted that taking these steps would allow for the launch of meaningful political talks among all parties in Sudan.